 - There was that one childhood friend of mine and once we got older (around fourteenish?) we kind of thought we should be together.... and then I moved.... and then I moved back two years later and for a few months it was like nothing had changed.... and then everything changed.
 Life being a bitch.... amiright?!

 - There was a guy that I was into not long after that guy.
 He was good looking, funny, we had a blast, and shared a lot of the same taste in music.
-We were great friends (still are) and we know each other better than most other people.
-The catch?
+We're still friends, but.... no. The catch?
 He was twenty-eight..... and I was eighteen.
 Apparently when you're twenty-eight you can come with a crapton of baggage- like divorce, kids and mental stability issues.
-(His words, not mine.
-I was fine with it all).
+(His words, not mine.).
 Good to know.

 - Then I let my boss talk me into dating her son.
 We lived together and I should've known that it wouldn't work out between us just from the fact that he was a Dallas Cowboys fan.
 That one was probably the second worse out of them all.
 He made me feel horrible about myself and had some serious issues.
 I mean, I know I have my own issues, but his takes the cake.
 The boy drank beer and popped pills like he was in a Hunter S. Thompson novel or something.
 And not in a good way.